discountry/chatgpt-toolbox/README.md

 I'm using chatGPT itself to write this application.
 For example, 90% of the code on the `/chat` page was written by chatGPT.

+## What's the difference?

+What's the difference between Toolbox to other chatgpt UI?

+ChatGPT Toolbox does not has any backend service.
+You'll use your own api-key to call from your browser to openai service directly.

 ## Pages

 * [index](https://chatgpt.yubolun.com/) Using chatGPT as a tool.